 Robin Brown currently serves as Director of Government Relations at Millennial Strategies, a political consulting firm.
 She started out in politics on the 2008 Obama campaign, traveling throughout the Northeast working on events.
 Since then, she has worked on numerous political campaigns in the Northeast, from congressional to state senate races.

 Dale Corvino was awakened to progressive activism by the 2008 Obama campaign, and has been contributing on messaging, communications, and coordination fronts ever since.
-He is a member of Manhattan’s Community Board 4 and on New York City’s Democratic County Committee.
+He is appointed to Manhattan’s Community Board 4 and on New York City’s Democratic County Committee.

 A graduate of the Cooper Union, Dale has had a decidedly non-linear career in design, as an entrepreneur, operating a photo studio in DUMBO, as a manager for some of New York City’s largest real estate interests, and currently as a sales rep in New England and the mid-Atlantic states, the bluest territory in the country.
 He lives in the Hudson Yards area.
 You can reach Dale at email@example.com.

 Maki Isayama is the Manager of IT for the Copper Development Association, focusing mainly on IT strategy, content strategy, user experience, and usability issues.
-In his off hours, he has volunteered with Greater NYC for Change, Chelsea/West Village for Change, 350NYC and worked extensively with Obama for America NYC during the 2012 campaign and in Pennsylvania during the 2008 campaign.
+In his off hours, he has volunteered with Greater NYC for Change, Chelsea/West Village for Change, 350NYC and worked extensively with Obama for America NYC during the 2012 campaign and in Pennsylvania during the 2008 campaign, and in Pennsylvania and Arizona during the 2016 presidential campaign.
 A life-long resident of New York City, his progressive roots go back to his youth, when he once helped transport Jimmy Carter’s luggage from LaGuardia airport to his hotel in Manhattan.
 You can reach Maki at firstname.lastname@example.org.

-Leah Kozak is the current Associate Director and former Director of Programs and Social Media at The Micah Institute at New York Theological Seminary, where she is also earning her Masters in Divinity.
+Leah Kozak is the former Associate Director and Director of Programs and Social Media at The Micah Institute at New York Theological Seminary, where she also earned her Masters in Divinity.
 The mission of Micah is to educate and equip faith leaders to fight poverty and injustice through advocacy and organizing.

 Leah became involved in political action and organizing during the 2008 Presidential campaign as a co-organizer of ObamaNYC, a volunteer-run voter awareness organization to support Barack Obama’s candidacy.
 Utilizing online tools for mobilization, Leah worked with a team of co-organizers to help the grassroots group grow from 12 people at its first meeting in January 2007 to over 2,000 members by Inauguration Day in January 2009.
 After the president’s election, the group’s name was changed to VoterbookNYC and its focus shifted to local politics and community involvement.
 VoterbookNYC was active through 2012.